 What they might not realize is that they already have a hosting and authoring tool that can take care of these distribution methods for them.

-Revolutionising eLearning content distribution with the gomo LMS wrapper
+Revolutionizing eLearning content distribution with the Gomo LMS wrapper

 One of the most common problems organizations encounter when distributing eLearning is the need for huge file uploads and downloads.
 Courses – especially those with many visual assets – can end up being extremely large files.